whoschek/bzfs/README.md

 **--skip-on-error** *[{fail,tree,dataset}]*

-*  During replication, if an error is not retryable, or --max-retries has been exhausted, or --skip-missing-snapshots raises an error, proceed as follows:
+*  During replication, if an error is not retryable, or --retries has been exhausted, or --skip-missing-snapshots raises an error, proceed as follows:

     a) 'fail': Abort the program with an error.
 This mode is ideal